 Peperonata is a classic dish of capsicum stewed with tomatoes, onions and herbs, and one of the great Italian vegetable preparations.
-It pretty much goes with any meat or fish dish and also makes a great player in an antipasto with prosciutto, torn buffalo mozzarella drizzled with extra virgin olive oil, and tinned anchovies.
-Just add good bread and butter and you have a great opening act for a dinner party.
+It pretty much goes with any meat or fish dish.
 Of course, any cut of beef that grills well will work here, and the peperonata also goes well with roast chicken.

 4 x 280g grass-fed sirloin steaks